ondrejhonus/wood-game/README.md

 - There will also be a food system, they will either need to buy some food, or fish for fishies so they don't have to pay.

-## Feature Roadmap
+## Feature Roadmap (Programming)
 ✅ Movement mechanics + Collisions
 ✅ Tree cutting physics with visible progress bar
 ✅ Carry objects with cursor
-▶️ Add rigged character sprite with animations
 ✅ Hide cursor in third person
 ✅ Allow more cut points on log
-❌ Fix issue when switching from FP to TP to center the "hold point"
+⚠️ Fix issue when switching from FP to TP to center the "hold point"
 ✅️ Have equipped objects in your hand
 ✅️ Implement inventory system
 ✅️ Enable the player to carry an axe (allow cutting only with axe, carrying with hand)
-▶️ Create at least some basic game map, which has some interactable objects such as a sell point
-❌ Add Items in inventory to UI
-▶️ Create UI
 ✅️ Implement game currency and add to UI
 ✅️ Add player HP and add to UI
 ✅️ Ability to sell logs at a specific location
 ✅️ Allow player to hold an object on a specific point, not the mass center
+▶️ Tree spawning system
 ❌ Vehicles for transporting logs
-❌ Tree spawning system
 ❌ Progress saving mechanics

+## Feature Roadmap (Modeling + others)
+✅️ Create Axe model
+❌ Have more purchasable axes
+▶️ Create a basic game map with mountains as borders
+❌ Add rigged character sprite with animations
+❌ A place to sell logs
 ❌ A store to buy a better axe for the currency
+❌ Different wood textures + leaves
+❌ Create UI
+❌ Add Items in inventory to UI
+❌ Vehicle model for transporting logs
 ❌ Add sound effects and background music

 ## Used Assets
 - [Unity FirstPerson Starter Asset](https://assetstore.unity.com/packages/essentials/starter-assets-firstperson-updates-in-new-charactercontroller-pa-196525)